 A wide range of contraceptive pills is also available.
 People who have experienced side effects from other forms of contraception could consider trying different birth control pills.

 Putting on some weight is often a natural part of aging.
 But gaining a lot of weight can have an impact on health and wellbeing.
-The Centers for Disease Control and Prevention (CDC) have a body mass index calculator that can help a person to find out if they are a healthy weight.
+The Centers for Disease Control and Prevention (CDC) have a

 Maintaining a healthy weight works best through long-term changes to diet and lifestyle.
 Some tips on a healthful lifestyle include: